 This is a very common problem.
 Sometimes things get even worse if the book does not provide sufficient amount of annotations.
 What I recommend to do is to skip all [or most] of the sub-variations altogether and just go through the main line.
 Once that is done and understood, you may start tackling the sub-variations.
 Again, you don’t need to go over all of them.
 That way, you will benefit from the game much more and save a lot of physical and mental energy.

 Don’t make a mistake of going through all of the sub-variations before finishing the mainline of the game.
 You will lose focus, get tired and will simply miss the big picture.

 Some chess players get so obsessed with studying chess that they don’t get enough practice against real life opponents.
 This is especially true for adult chess players.
 They read books, solve tactics, but don’t apply what they’ve learned in their games.

 If you don’t use it, you lose it.
-In order to improve you must practice over the board.
+In order to improve, you must practice over the board.
 Chess is not a theoretical concept games, but a sport.
 The player with the best skills typically wins.
-Keep that in mind, and add sufficient number of practice games to your training routine.
+Keep that in mind, and add a sufficient number of practice games to your training routine.

 We understand that perfectly.
-And that’s why in our training program, after each and every endgame tutorial we have practical section where you can play the endgame you just learned against a computer with endgame tables.
+And that’s why in our training program, after each and every endgame tutorial we have a practical section where you can play the endgame you just learned against a computer with endgame tables.
 Combining theoretical and practical training in one package brings much more impressive results (reviews) than simply following an endgame manual and staying out of the water.
 Always add practical component into your studying!